 Then, of course, there’s this number:

-That “3” followed by 12 zeroes represents the current estimated collective buying power of the three major racial and ethnic segments in the U.S…Actually, it’s closer to $3.4 trillion.
-If you’re not actively working to connect with these audiences at every turn, and in a way they will respect, they may not support your brand in the long run—and that’s not a gamble most companies can afford to make.
+That 5 followed by 12 zeroes represents the estimated collective buying power of U.S. diverse segments as of 2018.
+It is now estimated that the buying power of U.S. Hispanic consumers alone is expected to reach $1.9 trillion by 2023.
+In other words, if you’re not actively working to connect with these audiences at every turn, and in a way they will respect, they may not support your brand in the long run—and that’s not a gamble most companies can afford to make.

-To be clear, we’re not suggesting that every thing you do resemble a United Colors of Benetton ad from the ’80s; authenticity here is crucial.
-Instead, it means leading with a multicultural TOTAL Market mindset from the beginning.
-It means developing a strategy that embraces a diverse audience.
+To be clear, we’re not suggesting that everything you do resemble a United Colors of Benetton ad from the 1980s; authenticity here is crucial.
+Instead, it means leading with a Total Market mindset from the beginning.
+It means developing a strategy that embraces a diverse audience that is not only inclusive of all races and cultures but also across identities and abilities.
 It means infusing the main brief with cultural insights.
 It means challenging the creative to authentically reflect cultural nuances.
 And finally, it means ensuring you have an internal staff that is reflective of the Total Market.
 It’s time to take stock of your team and ask if it’s more representative of the old status quo (mostly white) or truly diverse.
 The truth is that unless you invest in bringing diverse people, perspectives and cultures to the table, you’ll eventually be stuck with an outdated and irrelevant marketing program.

 - Infuse different cultures into all projects, in your staff and your creative output